artemnikitin/android-go-shared/README.md

 Shared Go code with using https://github.com/golang/mobile for https://github.com/artemnikitin/android-go-example

 #Requirements
 Properly installed version of Go and setup for GOPATH.
+For additional instructions looks https://golang.org/doc/install

 #How to install
 ```